 Length Requirements: The text of historical papers must be no less than 1,500 and no more than 2,500 words in length.
 Each word or number in the text of the paper counts as one word.
-This includes student-composed text as well as quotes from primary or secondary sources.
-Notes, annotated bibliography, illustration captions, and appendix material do not count in that total.
+This includes student-composed text, quotes from primary or secondary sources, captions, and words in footnotes/endnotes other than the citations.
+Annotated bibliography and appendix material do not count in that total.
 Appendix material must be referenced in the text of the paper.
 Extensive supplemental materials are inappropriate.
 Use of appendices should be very limited and may include photographs, maps, charts, and/or graphs only.

 NOTE: Oral history transcripts, correspondence between students and experts, questionnaires, and other primary or secondary materials used as sources for the paper should be cited in the bibliography but not included as attachments/appendices to the paper.

 - If a paper is only a few words longer than the maximum AND you believe the extra words provided no qualitative advantage in terms of the amount of interpretation or evidence included, then you may choose to note the infraction on the evaluation sheet without reducing the paper’s final ranking.
 You should warn the student that the paper must be shortened before advancing to the next level.